deepaksood619/deepaksood619.github.io/docs/databases/concepts/disk-oriented-vs-in-memory-dbs.md

 - Hot Data: OLTP Operations
 - Cold Data: OLAP Queries

 We will study techniques for how to bring back disk-resident data without slowing down the entire system.

 ## Notable Early In-memory DBMSs

 - **TimesTen**: Originally Smallbase from HP Labs.
 Multi-process, shared memory DBMS.
 Bought by Oracle in 2005.
 - **Dali:** Multi-process shared memory storage manager using memory mapped files [? ].
-- **P*TIME:** Korean in-memory DBMS from the 2000s.
+- **`P*TIME`:** Korean in-memory DBMS from the 2000s.
 Lots of interesting features (e.g., hybrid storage layouts, support for larger-than-memory databases).
 Sold to SAP in 2005 and is now part of HANA.

 <https://www.youtube.com/watch?v=m72mt4VN9ik>